1. France Fishing License

 - Fishing throughout the year: € 10

-- Fishing for 1 day: € 1
+- Fishing for one day: € 1

-Full details in English are available at this link to the French government fishing site
+Full details in English are available at this link to the French government fishing site.

-Take note that night fishing in France is NOT allowed except for Carp fishing in certain designated sites.
+Note that night fishing in France is NOT allowed except for Carp fishing in certain designated sites.

-Make sure you purchase a license, failure to have one may lead to a fine of up to € 450 and if you do not have it with you, the fine is up to € 38.
+Make sure you purchase a license; failure to have one may lead to a fine of up to € 450, and if you do not have it with you, the fine is up to € 38.

-Shore and Coastal Fishing
+Shore And Coastal Fishing

 Fishing from the beach or the rocks by the sea (pêche à pied) does not require a permit in France.
-It does however require the angler to respect the following:
+It does, however, require the angler to respect the following:

 - Some fish are subject to fishing restrictions during certain periods or in certain regions

-- Amount of fish allowed
+- The quantity of fish allowed to be removed

-- A Basic Knowledge of fishing rules
+- A basic knowledge of fishing rules

 - Fish caught may be for personal consumption only – fish may not be sold.

-2. Germany Fishing License
+Germany Fishing License

 Follow the steps below to get your Germany licence: